Can Chatbots Help You Win the Customer Support Challenge

 This allows the modern customer service environment ripe for chatbot technology.
 Brands that can address those digital interactions quickly and effectively will generate greater trust and loyalty among their customers.
 Acceptance among consumers is growing, with over 50 percent of people now trusting chatbots for basic customer service tasks like bookings and purchases.

-The infrastructure for chatbots has matured as well and fused into channels that are equally familiar to most people.
+As a chatbot developer and a builder of Alexa Skills we have watched as the infrastructure for chatbots and voicebots has matured and fused into channels that are equally familiar to most people.
 Facebook Messenger, the messaging extension for Facebook users, has emerged as a clear nexus point for handling customer inquiries.
 Today many companies use Messenger as the gateway for digital customer support with both humans and bots as agents.
 Over time as these interactions become more understood, these digital channels will convert to largely chatbot-first engagements.

 The natural language processing (NLP) technology on which chatbots rely on is getting cheaper and more easily accessible.
 For instance, IBM’s Watson Developer Cloud. is a collection of ready-to-use chatbot artificial intelligence (AI) and NLP technology.
 It’s purchased as a subscription, and can be implemented in most any customer service or call center.
 Google and Facebook among others offer terrific “AI-as-a-Service” kits for developers as well.
 Microsoft’s Bot Framework and Microsoft LUIS are other great examples.
 Bot Framework is a web service that lets companies design, build and customize service conversations based on software already developed by Microsoft.
 This “drag and drop” approach allows developers to build out sophisticated bot interactions.